-7.5 Summative assessment exemplars
+7.5 Summative assessment support packs

-Assessment exemplars are produced by SQA and are made available to centres for all Units in this SQA Advanced Diploma.
-Assessment exemplars are intended solely for the purpose of assessment of students against the standards given in the Unit specifications.
+Assessment support packs are produced by SQA and are made available to centres for all units in this SQA Advanced Diploma.
+Assessment support packs are intended solely for the purpose of assessment of students against the standards given in the unit specifications.
 They must not be released prior to the assessment or be distributed for any other purpose.
-It is the centre's responsibility to maintain the security of all assessment exemplars.
+It is the centre's responsibility to maintain the security of all assessment support packs.

-A Unit assessment exemplar will contain:
+A unit assessment support pack will contain: